 In 2006 the first steampunk convention ‘SalonCon’, gave steampunks the opportunity to showcase the fashion en-mass for the first time.
 SalonCon attendees were treated to an array of steampunk fashion styles, costumes, accessories, and steampunk watches.

-Traditionally steampunk fashion was handmade or costumes were produced DIY at home, but as the genre grew manufacturers became aware of the appeal and the commercial opportunity, and unoriginal production line steampunk clothing and accessories became commonplace.
+Traditionally steampunk fashion was handmade or DIY costumes produced at home, but as the genre grew manufacturers became aware of the appeal and the commercial opportunity, and unoriginal production line steampunk clothing and accessories became commonplace.

 Are there different types of steampunk fashion?